fbpx

 Credit: Walt Disney Animation

-Disney’s Cinderella remains one of the most beloved and watched Disney classics of all time.
-Who knew they were ever on such a tight budget?
+Disney’s Cinderella remains one of the most beloved and most-watched Disney classics of all time.
+Who knew the film was hiding so many interesting little secrets?

 About Becky Burkett